COLLECTIVE

 TRANSFORMATION

-Collective liberation initially resonated with me as a Mexican, who understands the colonization of Mexico, as well as someone who grew up in a smalltown that housed a residential school.
-In understanding the harms of colonization and its contribution to an inequitable society, I believe that if we can come together in solidarity for all of us, we can re-world the system.
+Collective transformation initially resonated with me as a half-Mexican, who understands the colonization of Mexico, and also as someone who is a settler in the West, growing up in a smalltown that housed a residential school.
+In understanding the harms of colonization and its contribution to sustaining inequitable systems, we commit to transforming fear, anger, entitlement, and privilege for the purpose of peace and justice.

 Invitation 1: